HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 InLUXESprit IG grid 5 Olia Gurnani

 For her, the smallest details hold emotional weight.
 Atmosphere is not decoration.
 It is intention made visible.
-It is the quiet signal that says you were expected.

 She has always been sensitive to beauty and to the invisible cues that shape an experience.
-Some people walk into a space and see furniture.
-Olia walks in and studies energy.
-She observes how people move, how they gather, where conversation slows, where it opens.
+Some people walk into a space and take in design and style.
+When Olia walks in, she takes note of atmosphere: how the room receives you, what makes you stay, and who the room is really for.

 That instinct became the foundation of inLUXEspirit, a concept she describes as modern hospitality shaped by human dynamics.
 It is less about spectacle and more about softness.
 Less about performance and more about presence.

 Olia was born in Russia and later shaped by her years in New York.
 It was there, in a city that rarely pauses, that she felt a pull in the opposite direction.
 After years working within the wellness industry, she felt a quiet nudge to travel east.
-She wanted to understand the origins of the practices she had studied and worked with.
+She wanted to understand the origins of the disciplines she had studied and worked with.

 She moved across continents, from traditional havelis to refined resorts and intimate hotels, absorbing what could not be taught in a classroom.
 She noticed that in many Asian cultures, hospitality was not staged.
 It was not transactional.
 It was woven into the fabric of daily life.